darksidelemm/chasemapper-gps-m8u/README.md

 TODO: Systemd service.

 ## IMU Alignment
 The uBlox NEO-M8U has an internal IMU (Accelerometer & Gyro), and will automatically perform an alignment when the GPS is started.
 You need to perform a few sharp left-right turns for it to figure itself out.
-Alignment status is emitted in the UDP message and displayed on Chasemapper's GUI (if headiing display is enabled).
+Alignment status is emitted in the UDP message, and shown in the ChaseMapper Chase-Car settings pane.

+It's very important that the GPS receiver is securely mounted to the car somehow.
+In my case I mounted mine in an aluminium box which was itself securely mounted to my cargo barrier.

 ### Chasemapper Output Format
 The following JSON object is emitted by UDP broadcast on port 55672 by default (configurable on the command-line)